BenediktBergmann/PCF-Controls/README.md

 # PCF-Controls
-Controls using the PowerApps Component Framework
+Controls using the PowerApps Component Framework.
+All controls use global css files to share the styling.
+Those are located in the root folder

 ## Swedish SSN Control
 Control to check whether the given input is a valid swedish social security number.